UEFA Youth League domestic champions path ties: AZ, Genk, Hajduk, Hibernian, MTK, Panathinaikos, Ruh, Young Boys into play-offs

 First round

-- Bilal Mazhar of Panathinaikos equalled the competition record of five goals in a game in their first leg against Slavia Sofia.
+- Mazhar equalled the competition record of five goals in a game in Panathinaikos's first leg against Slavia Sofia.

 - The first team from Northern Ireland to play in this competition, Coleraine progressed; Apolonia, Ashdod, Hibernian, Nantes, Panathinaikos, Ruh Lviv and Trenčín are also through on debut.